youssef097/MERN-Redux-NotesApp/README.md

 ## Technologies/Libraries used.

-✅ ReactJs as a UI library.
+✅ ReactJs as a UI library. <br>
-✅ The backed is running on Node JS.
+✅ The backed is running on Node JS.<br>
-✅ MongoDB as as a non relational database using MOngoose as an ORM.
+✅ MongoDB as as a non relational database using MOngoose as an ORM.<br>
-✅ Redux as a client side state manager.
+✅ Redux as a client side state manager.<br>
-✅ JWT as an authorization/authentication system.
+✅ JWT as an authorization/authentication system.<br>
-✅ BcryptJS.
+✅ BcryptJS.<br>
-✅ REST
+✅ REST<br>

 ## Screenshots
 <br>